-- 1. As to paragraph 38: - Post Office does not have a clear understanding of what the Claimants mean by the termare defining to be a "suspense account" or what is meant by the phrase "unattributed surpluses including those generated from branch accounts". - (2) In relation to its dealing with its clients, Post Office is almost always able to reconcile its figures to those of its clients.
-However, as is inevitable given the nature and scale of those dealings, occasionally Post Office is not able to do so-operates, as part of its central financial management systems, certain accounting ledgers in relation to its dealings with Post Office clients and other matters.
-These accounts are part of the reconciliation process described in paragraph [39 XX] and may have credits recorded in them., For example-: - (a) A client, such as a bank, makes a payment to Post Office in respect of a particular transaction undertaken in a branch but the payment exceeds the amount that Post Office considers to be due. - (b) Post Office does not reach agreement with the client as to the amount due and the client does not accept repayment of what Post Office considers to be the overpayment. - (c) In such cases, Post Office also-seeks to determine, without success, whether the overpayment should is due to be credited passed back to a branchor to any other relevant part of its business. -as a credit (via the Transaction Correction process). - (d)(c) Where the proper beneficiary of athe credit cannot be determined, Post Office temporarily records the resulting overpayment is temporarily recorded as a credit in Post Office's accounts.
-If the overpayment it is not resolved within 3 years, the overpayment amount may be credited to Post Office's profit and loss account.

-(3)(d) This processe operation of accounts in this way reflects ordinary business practice.
-[The amounts credited to Post Office's profit and loss account in this way are relatively small].
+- 1. As to paragraph 38: - (1) Post Office does not have a clear understanding of what the Claimants are defining to be a "suspense account" or what is meant by the phrase "unattributed surpluses including those generated from branch accounts". - (2) Post Office operates, as part of its central financial management systems, certain accounting ledgers in relation to its dealings with Post Office clients and other matters.
+These accounts are part of the reconciliation process described in paragraph [39 XX] and may have credits recorded in them.
+For example: - (a) A client, such as a bank, makes a payment to Post Office in respect of a particular transaction undertaken in a branch but the payment exceeds the amount that Post Office considers to be due. - (b) Post Office does not reach agreement with the client as to the amount due and the client does not accept repayment of what Post Office considers to be the overpayment. - (c) Post Office also seeks to determine, without success, whether the overpayment is due to be passed back to a branch as a credit (via the Transaction Correction process). - (d) Where the proper beneficiary of the credit cannot be determined, the resulting overpayment is temporarily recorded as a credit in Post Office's accounts.
+If it is not resolved within 3 years, the amount may be credited to Post Office's profit and loss account. - (3) The operation of accounts in this way reflects ordinary business practice. - 2.
+As to paragraph 39: - (1) The Claimants have not pleaded any "shortfalls wrongly attributed to the Claimants".
+In these circumstances, Post Office does not speculate as to how any such shortfalls could in principle have arisen and how, if at all, such shortfalls (or, more accurately, the losses giving rise to such shortfalls) might relate to any